-Irish-Canadian tenor Michael Colvin makes his Royal Opera debut in the 2014/15 Season, singing Rodolphe (Guillaume Tell).
+Irish-Canadian tenor Michael Colvin made his Royal Opera debut in 2015 as Rodolphe (Guillaume Tell).

 Colvin has performed in concert with leading Canadian symphony orchestras and with US orchestras such as the New Mexico Symphony and the Seattle Symphony.
 His concert repertory includes the Christmas Oratorio, Messiah, Dream of Gerontius and the Serenade for tenor, horn and strings.
 He has performed Das Lied von der Erde with the National Ballet of Canada and sung Bob Boles in concert with the Orchestra Nazionale della Accademia di Santa Cecilia under Antonio Pappano and with the London Philharmonic Orchestra under Vladimir Jurowski.
 He appears regularly as a recitalist in Toronto, and sang for Scottish Opera in their ‘Sir Walter Scott and Opera’ recital series.